Hiring Discrimination: A Fair Chance for Applicants with a Criminal History

 While only 20% of states in the U.S. have enacted statewide fair chance policies, awareness is expanding, particularly as more people begin to recognize just how damaging criminal history discrimination can be.
 More than five million workers in New York have some type of criminal record—meaning that about a quarter of the state’s population could potentially face hiring discrimination.
 The NYC Fair Chance Act simply seeks to “remove barriers to success for people who are qualified to work.”
 The benefits of the law are manifold: Not only does employment correlate with lower rates of recidivism (meaning that those with a criminal history are much less likely to commit additional crimes), but when the option to automatically disregard applicants with criminal records is removed, employers open themselves up to a much greater variety of qualified candidates.
 Ultimately, the Fair Chance Act ensures that “all public and private employers are considering applicants based on their skills, experience, and qualifications before weighing whether their conviction history is relevant.”

-If you are a job applicant with a criminal record, and have been denied employment due to your criminal history, the Law Office of Christopher Q. Davis can help.
+If you are a job applicant with a criminal record, and have been denied employment due to your criminal history, the Working Solutions Law Firm can help.
 The Fair Chance Act prevents employers from discriminating against you at any point in the employment process—not only during hiring interviews or in job applications, but also during reviews for promotions or demotions.
 If you have any doubts as to whether you might have a claim, our attorneys will be glad to consult with you.
 You can contact our office at (646) 430-7930, or fill out our contact form here.
 As always, we’d be happy to advise you and provide you with a free consultation.